 Following Proper Ice Safety Will Keep Ice Clean for Customers and Guests

 Ice safety is just as important as food safety.
 We devised these tips to keep your ice machine running efficiently and producing clean ice, you can be sure your guests are getting clean, safe ice.
 Ignore these suggestions, and you’ll likely receive a violation, or worse, forced shut down by the Health Inspector.

 Commercial ice makers need regular ice machine maintenance and cleaning to continue to run optimally and provide sanitary ice to your customers.
 We offer a no-hassle commercial ice maker lease approach to managing your ice machine’s regular preventive maintenance and sanitizing.
 No more keeping track of your next maintenance visit.
-Just sit back and let us take care of the ice machine.
+Just sit back and let us take care of the commercial ice machine.